wmd0701/Jupyter-on-Euler/README.md

 # Jupyter on Euler or Leonhard Open

-When you run this shell script on your local computer, then it starts a Jupyter notebook in a batch job on Euler or Leonhard Open and connects your local browser with it.
+When you run this shell script on your local computer, then it starts a Jupyter notebook in a batch job on Euler/Leonhard Open (depending on which cluster you choose) and connects your local browser with it.

 ## Requirements